 In October 2016, Trumbull flew our initial commercial night flight as part of an integrated oil spill response exercise in the San Francisco Bay.
 Led by Chevron, we worked closely with the US Coast Guard (USCG), National Oceanic and Atmospheric Administration (NOAA), Office of Spill Prevention and Response (OSPR), Marine Spill Response Corporation (MSRC), and several Shoreline Cleanup & Assessment Technique (SCAT) teammates (Ed Owens & Jeff Williams).
 During the weeklong exercise, we flew alongside AeroVironment from an Army Corps of Engineers vessel as well as shore-based operations with technical support from Insitu and Persistent Systems.

-Chevron's Press Release provides more information on the entire project, stakeholders, and outcomes.
+Chevron's feature provides more information on the entire project, stakeholders, and outcomes.
 This is the second year of Trumbull supporting this exercise.
 This year, Trumbull and AeroVironment flew Chevron's initial commercial nighttime operations under FAA waivers.
 In oil spill response, UAVs complement existing SCAT procedures, expand SCAT teams capabilities, and provide access to difficult or unsafe areas.
 In all, we aim to increase the data collection, dissemination, and analysis process from daytime operations to 24/7 actionable, digital intelligence.
 Trumbull looks forward to advancing response efforts, both stateside and abroad.

 In March 2016, Trumbull flew approximately 50 multirotor UAV flights to observe gray whale migration as part of a larger research initiative highlighted in The WSJ MarketWatch.
 This 2-week integrated technology effort was a collaboration with a global oil and gas company, Toyon, DigitalGlobe, and Gray Whales Count.
 The project compared spatial, spectral, and temporal resolution from UAV, satellite, and shore-based infrared sensors.